Robert Zimmer (philosopher)

-Robert Zimmer (born 25 October 1953 in Trier, West Germany) is a German philosopher and essayist who writes biographies and popular introductions to philosophy and to the history of philosophy.
+Robert Zimmer (born 25 October 1953) is a German philosopher and essayist who writes biographies and popular introductions to philosophy and to the history of philosophy.

-Life
+Life and career

-Robert Zimmer was educated at the German universities of Saarbrücken and Düsseldorf and wrote his doctoral dissertation on Edmund Burke.
+Robert Zimmer was born in Trier, West Germany on 25 October 1953.
+He was educated at the German universities of Saarbrücken and Düsseldorf and wrote his doctoral dissertation on Edmund Burke.
 From 1986 - 2013 he lived as a freelance writer and publicist in Berlin.
 In 2013 he moved to Stuttgart.
 His most popular book so far has been “Das Philosophenportal”, a collection of 16 essays on 16 different classical works of philosophy, which has been translated into more than a dozen languages (not yet in English).
 In 2010 he published a biography of Arthur Schopenhauer.
 He also translated a selection of essays by the 19th Century French critic and writer Charles Augustin Sainte-Beuve.

 Zimmer is a follower of critical rationalism.
 Together with Martin Morgenstern he wrote a short and popular biography of Karl Popper and edited the correspondence between Popper and Hans Albert.